How to Use the sort Command in Linux

 $sort -k2 test_file

-Column base sorting works effectively only if a similar type of data is stored in the same column of each line.
-For example, in our test file, we stored the user's age in the second column of each line.
+Column-based sorting works only when we save a similar data type in the same column for each line.
+For example, in our test file, we stored numbers in the second column of each line.

 Sorting records in reverse order

-You can also combine this option with other options to get more specific results.
+By default, it arranges texts and numbers in the A to Z and Smallest to Largest orders.
+We use the -r option with the sort command to sort in reverse order.
+We can combine it with other options to get more specific results.
 For example, the following command sorts our test file based on the value stored in the second column.

 $sort -k2 test_file